Managing Users & Access Permissions

 Logged-out users can reset their password by clicking on

 Forgot Password in the navigation bar in the top-right corner of the screen.
-They will have to provide their registered email address and will be sent an email containing a token and instructions to reset the password.
+They have to provide their email address and will receive an email containing instructions to reset the password.

-Admins can modify the email address of each user from the user administration list.
-Select the
+Admins can update the email address of each user from the

 Edit icon next to a user's email address, enter the new email address, and confirm the change.